51r/terraform-github-provider/README.md

 # Terraform GitHub Provider

-This repo contains Terraform GitHub Provider that creates a GitHub repo named `terraform-test-repo` that contains "README.md" file with text "The repo was created by HashiCorp Terraform"
+This repo contains Terraform GitHub Provider that creates a GitHub repo named `terraform-test-repo` that has descriptions "The repo was created by HashiCorp Terraform"

 # Prerequisite